censorship-no/ceno.github.io/README.md

     **Do not create new Weblate components yet** as their translations may get lost after POT extraction and PO update below.

-4. If updating only the Ceno download link, use the following command
+4. If updating **only the Ceno download link**, use the following command:

     `./git-update-download.sh VERSION DATE`